raspberrypilearning/puzzle-room/en/step_2.md

 --- task ---

-Add an arrow sprite to your project.
+Select one of the arrow sprites.
 When the sprite is clicked, it should broadcast the direction it is pointing so that it can control the character.

 ![arrow sprite](images/arrow-sprite.png)
 ```blocks3